AdobeDocs/adobeio-console/plugin-project.md

 ### Download starter project

-To begin development for your plugin, select **Download starter project** from the top-right corner of the console.
+To begin development for your plugin, select **Download starter project** from the top-right corner of Console.

 The starter project includes the basic folder structure for a plugin as well as a manifest file that is pre-configured with the correct plugin ID and project name.